teuber789/pdf-test/README.md

 This error is being thrown because the minified `pdf.worker.js` file produced by the build references hardcoded files from the hard drive of the machine that produced the build, and naturally the paths are broken when serving them statically.

+> **Note:** This app is heavily based on the [create-react-app-5 sample provided by react-pdf](https://github.com/wojtekmaj/react-pdf/tree/main/sample/create-react-app-5).

 ### Steps to reproduce:

 **First, verify that the app works fine when doing local development:**